shazow/everything/idea/arbitrarily-structured-data-in-rdbms.md

 This approach is similar to [FriendFeed's schemaless database framework](http://bret.appspot.com/entry/how-friendfeed-uses-mysql).
 The key difference is in the data locality.

+The goal is *not* to build an effective schemaless database on top of a relational database, but rather to accomodate for rapidly-evolving relational schemas and reducing the difficult of migrating forward.

 ## Hypothesis

 In an evolving relational (SQL) database schema, we store two types of data: Data we will be querying against and data we will be displaying.
 There is often a subset of display data which will not be used for querying in the foreseeable future, and this is the data whose structure changes most often.